bjhf/aws-sam-simulator/README.md

-# BlackJack Hall of Fame - Website
+# BlackJack Hall of Fame - AWS SAM Template for the Simulation

 ## Build Instructions